UHart’s Student Health Services is proud to partner with Hartford HealthCare to help you feel your best.

 - Sick visits

 - Strep, mono, and flu testing

-- A full women’s health clinic: exams, pregnancy testing, emergency contraception, and birth control
+- Pap tests, pregnancy testing, emergency contraception, and birth control options

 You can learn more about our hours and location below.

-Students may get a free flu vaccine at Health Services, Monday through Friday on a walk-in basis from 9 a.m.– 3 p.m.
+Students may get a free flu vaccine at Health Services, Monday through Friday on a walk-in basis from 9 a.m.– 3 p.m beginning September 2022.

 What happens if you get the flu?

-If you test positive for the flu, you may not go to class for at least five days, and until you are fever-free.
+If you test positive for the flu, you may not go to class for at least five days, and until you are fever-free for at least 24 hours.
 It is up to you and your professor to make a plan for asynchronous or synchronous learning, based on the class.

 You will be encouraged to go home if you are able.
 If you are a residential student who does stay on campus, you will need to wear a mask at all times.
 You will also receive a “buddy” form, so that a friend can pick up food for you in Commons."